Sources for Geographic Data

 A-to-Z Maps Online (accessed via Burke Library) includes a GIS Data tab with a number of sub-menus categorizing hundreds of GIS data sources.

 ESRI provides access to many types of data via the Living Atlas.
-These layers can be added to your own maps created in ArcGIS Online.
-ESRI also hosts Open Data, where people can easily find and download data in a variety of formats.
+These layers can be added to your own maps created in any ArcGIS application.
+ESRI also hosts ArcGIS Hub, where people can easily find and download data in a variety of formats.